Addiction Recovery Counseling Services, LLC (“ARCS”) Student Handbook

 FINANCIAL ASSISTANCE

-Each incoming student who selects to participate in group Classes will be offered two Tuition options, based upon whether they select to enroll in the Discount-Track Program or the Fast-Track Program.
-Student may switch from one program track to another no more than one time, at no charge, within their ARCS Portal account settings.
-Subsequent program track changes will be billed at a rate of 10.00 for administrative fees.
+Incoming Student who is eligible for grant funded discounts will be given the opportunity to select between two Tuition options, thus to enroll in the ARCS Program in the Grant Board’s current grant-funded Discount-Track Tuition rate, or at ARCS current Standard Tuition rate.
+Eligible Student may switch from one Tuition rate and Program track to another no more than one time, at no charge.
+Subsequent Tuition rate and Program track changes will be billed at a rate of 10.00 for administrative fees.

 FEES